joonarafael/visualpathfinder/documentation/user_manual.md

 # USER MANUAL

-This manual provides instructions for the [Live Application](https://visualpathfinder.vercel.app/ "Visual Pathfinder") running on the dedicated web server.
+This manual provides instructions for the [Live Application](https://visualpathfinder.vercel.app/ "Visual Pathfinder Web Application") running on the dedicated web server.
 If you're looking for the guide on how to clone this repository and get your own version running on your local machine, please consult [this document](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/installation_manual.md "Installation Manual").

 ## General Performance Notice

 The 72 \* 46 matrix is quite large (3456 individual nodes), not for algorithmic reasons, in particular, but for the React rendering pipeline.
-More elements on screen will start to slow down rendering.
+More elements on the screen would start to slow down rendering.

 Practically all of the application logic is run on the client machine by the client browser.
 Make sure you're running the latest version of your browser to ensure the best performance.

-If you're interested to test the algorithms on larger maps, read about [Virtual Maps](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/user_manual.md#virtual-maps "About Virtual Maps") or alternatively check one out right away [here](https://visualpathfinder.vercel.app/application/virtualmaps/hightown "Virtual Map 'High Town' on the Live Web Application")!

-Special thanks for the suggestion by [opturtio](https://github.com/opturtio "opturtio on GitHub") to include larger maps (course peer review issue).
+In my own personal experience, Chrome has the best support for the included features.
+Some Firefox versions, for example, may round the timer results to integer values, among other things.

 ## Important Notice